stephenry/stephenry/README.md

 - [__Logic Design Interview Questions__](http://www.github.com/stephenry/hw_interview_questions) A set of common hardware related design questions, for those interested in a career in the semiconductor industry.

 I am based in both the US (Bay Area) :us: and UK (London) :uk: and share dual-UK/-USA nationality :customs:.
-I currently write C++ in London.
+I am currently employed as a software engineer in London.
 I am not actively seeking employment, but if you are interested in collaborating, get in touch :telephone:.